cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

 * Using shell commmands
 * Manually editing configuration files

 Once done, create a swap space.
-For more information, refer to the Creating a Swap File section in the Red Hat Enterprise documentaiton.
+For more information, refer to the [Creating a Swap File](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/managing_storage_devices/getting-started-with-swap_managing-storage-devices#creating-a-swap-file_getting-started-with-swap) section in the Red Hat Enterprise documentation.

-### Applying Recommeded Configurations Using Shell Commands
+### Applying Recommended Configurations Using Shell Commands

 > [!TIP]
-> We recommend to use this method for apply latest configuration recommeded
+> We recommend to use this method for apply latest configuration recommended

-Run the following command to apply latest configuration recommeded in Health Assessment record
+Run the following command to apply latest configuration recommended in Health Assessment record
 - `sudo csadm system config --mode optimal`

-### Applying Recommeded Configurations by Manually Editing Config Files
+### Applying Recommended Configurations by Manually Editing Config Files

 > [!CAUTION]
 > - The system may become unstable if configuration files are not edited properly.
 Make sure to double-check the changes before applying them.
 > - Before editing any file, make sure you have backed up those files.

-The section **Recommended System Configuration Based on Assessment** contains paramters to edit for recommended configuration changes.
-Configuration files' location of each service is as follows and after making the necessary changes, restart the respective service to apply the updates:
+The section **Recommended System Configuration Based on Assessment** in report or **Recommendation Tab** in record details view, contains parameters to edit for recommended configuration changes.
+Configuration file's location of each service is as follows and after making the necessary changes, restart the respective service to apply the updates:
 - celeryd
     * File Location :`/etc/celery/celeryd.conf`
 - sealab_wsgi